sourcehut-mirrors/chawan/doc/architecture.md

 missing.

-Some special attention is needed when dealing with the Node structure, which cramps a bunch of different pointers in a few internal slots to save memory.
+Some special attention is needed when dealing with the Node structure, which crams a bunch of different pointers in a few internal slots to save memory.
 See the source code comments for details.

 As for document.write: don't ask.
 It works as far as I can tell, but I